baquiax/renap/README.md

 # renap
-To first usage, install dependencies with: `npm install`'
+To first usage, install dependencies with: `npm install`

 Start project with `supervise bin/www `